manusantos-dev/silvianavarro-links/README.md

 <br>

-# 🎬 Cinematic Artist Launch Funnel & Link-in-Bio
+# 🎬 Cinematic Narrative Portfolio & Link-in-Bio

 > **A link-in-bio, but make it a cinematic experience.**
-> A bespoke, scroll-snapping visual storytelling funnel for an emerging musician.
+> A bespoke, scroll-snapping narrative portfolio for an emerging musician.
 Built with Vanilla web tech and powered by an expanded Headless CMS.

 <br>